Hedi-zouaoui/Automation_bash_script/README.md

 :heavy_dollar_sign: Linux_USER_creation:

-  ● The goal of this exercise is to create a shell script that adds users to the same Linux system as the script is executed on.
+  ● The goal of this exercise is to create a shell script that adds users to the same Linux system .
  1) Enforces that it be executed with superuser (root) privileges.
  2) Uses the first argument provided on the command line as the username for the account.
  3) Automatically generates a password for the new account .